TWCTC-R

 At the end of the course students should be able to:

-• understand the duties of a TWC and roles of others
+• Understand the duties of a TWC and roles of others

-• have a detailed knowledge and understanding of BS 5975:2019
+• Have a detailed knowledge and understanding of BS5975-1:2024

-• understand how to manage risk
+• Understand how to manage risk

-• implement the 4Cs effectively in the workplace.
+• Implement the 4Cs effectively in the workplace.

 Course Content